hashicorp/terraform/tools/terraform-bundle/README.md

   # two expressions match different versions then _both_ are included in
   # the bundle archive.
   google = ["~> 1.0", "~> 2.0"]

+  # Include a custom plugin to the bundle.
+Will search for the plugin in the
+  # plugins directory, and package it with the bundle archive.
+Plugin must have
+  # a name of the form: terraform-provider-*, and must be build with the operating
+  # system and architecture that terraform enterprise is running, e.g. linux and amd64
+  customplugin = ["0.1"]
 }

 ```